 2. Editorial Policies

-The Journal of Commonwealth Literature operates a double blind peer review process in nearly all cases, such that the reviewer's name is withheld from the author and the author's name from the reviewer.
+The Journal of Commonwealth Literature operates a double anonymize peer review process in nearly all cases, such that the reviewer's name is withheld from the author and the author's name from the reviewer.

 The only exceptions are in the cases of:

 1) interviews, which will not necessarily be anonymous because of the conversational format, and often go to one reader because they tend to represent a straightforward decision;